 I decided to change my lifestyle entirely by eliminating stress and introducing forms of mindfulness practices.
 I took up reading, yoga, spin, an earlier bed time, meditation, dance and henna.
 I also eliminated meat from my diet, moved my dosage timing to 2 hours earlier, stopped drinking and changed my work schedule to allow me more time for sleep.
 And it worked.

-I’m now 5 years seizure free in March of 2022.
+I will be 5 years seizure-free in march of 2022.
 I’m currently a Dance Director, spin instructor, vegetarian and aspiring yoga instructor.
 In 2018 I returned to University and got my BFA in Dance, performance and choreography and Jackson is still very much alive and keeping me alive.
 In March 2022 I’ll be premiering a dance film dedicated to artists and children living with epilepsy who may have fear of the future.
 The independent project is titled “Making Sense of Something That Doesn’t Make Sense” featuring Isa Estrada and Hailey Gardner, both dance artists living with epilepsy.
 It has been 10 years since my diagnosis and I’m looking forward to continuing my journey as an Epilepsy Warrior.